fylobc/fylobc.github.io/_parts/Part_0.md

 "Of course," Luis said.

-They quickly got to the North shore of the island, which was only ten kilometers long, and took an off ramp into the North Shore neighborhood.
-Finally, on the edge of the water, the car approached a set of four tall, glass apartment buildings, shaped like sails expanded in the wind.
+They quickly got to the other size of the island, which was only ten kilometers long, and took an off ramp into the North Shore region.
+The car winded through a few different neighborhoods and then finally, on the edge of the water, approached a set of four tall, glass apartment buildings, shaped like sails expanded in the wind.

-They had been traveling in a convoy with the seven other cars, and they all parked in unison outside the atrium of the center-left tower.
+Lisa's car had been leading a convoy with the seven other cars, and they all parked in unison outside the atrium of the center-left tower.
 The passengers got out, and Luis and Greta led the group into the building.

 "Your guides will now give you instructions for how to get to your apartments," Greta announced to the group.
 "Each apartment has two bedrooms, a kitchen and a living room.
 The kitchens are stocked based on the dietary preferences you gave us and we have also left guides to the amenities in the building as well as annotated maps of the neighborhood on the kitchen tables.
 The doors to the apartments are voice-controlled, based on the voice samples you sent us before coming here, so there is no need for keys.
 We will meet you here tomorrow at 8AM to bring you to the central meeting space."